 To start off, let’s go straight to the planet names.
 You may recognize some of these from our look at the names of the days in Thai, some of which were named after planets or the closely linked zodiac.
 It is worth noting that the English names are also sometimes used in Thai, though said in Thai style.
 Your success in using them may vary between each person.

 The word planet in Thai is ‘dao kraw’ (ดาวเคราะห์).
 Like in English, this is the term used to describe each of the astronomical bodies that exist in the universe.
 Interestingly, the word ‘dao’ (ดาว) by itself means star.
-When to comes to planet, ‘dao phra’ (ดาวพระ) is placed before the name.
+When it comes to the planet, ‘dao phra’ (ดาวพระ) is placed before the name.

 To begin, we will start with the planet that is closest to the Sun: Mercury.
 Mercury is called ‘dao phra phut‘ (ดาวพระพุธ) in Thai, a name it shares with Wednesday.